grim-pink/ERC-EFR/README.md

 ## Overview

 This project involves two main tasks: Emotion Recognition in Conversation (ERC) and Emotion Flip Reasoning (EFR).
-Each task requires training multiple models with different architectures, evaluating their performance, and providing detailed reports and deliverables.
+This project is along the lines of the paper [“Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer”](https://arxiv.org/pdf/2103.12360.pdf).

 ### Task 1: Emotion Recognition in Conversation (ERC)